Jump Rope Techniques and Routines

 A variation of the front-back is the slalom.
 Instead of jumping front and back, you jump 6 inches to the left and then 6 inches to the right.
 This is an excellent technique to use if you're training for skiing.

 The jumping jack works just like it sounds.
-The first time you jump over the rope you land with your feet wider than hip-width apart.
-That's followed with a jump where you land with your feet together.
-As you switch between the two it's like lower body jumping jacks.
+The first time you jump over the rope, you land with your feet wider than hip-width apart.
+That's followed by a jump where you land with your feet together.
+As you switch between the two, it's like lower body jumping jacks.

 Advanced jumpers may want to try a double under.
 You have to spin the rope around twice for each jump.
 The lower your jumps are off the ground, the faster you have to spin the rope and the harder this variation is.

 To really work your legs and calves, try the one foot jump.
 You jump a few times, first on one foot, then on the other.
 See how many jumps you can do on one side before fatigue forces you to switch.